-One was identified by the research for securing sensitive content is controlling access and training users, however, only 42% control access and only 33% of respondents train users.
+The research identified one for securing sensitive content is controlling access and training users, however, only 42% control access and only 33% of respondents train users.
 There is a lot of opportunities here for companies to improve governance practices by using technologies like granular group-based policies for easily establishing rules for access and sharing.

-Further, while also training users on best practices and how to use the technologies, with 44% of respondents are going to invest in more user training, while a step in the right direction, training users might be one of the best ways to protect a company’s assets.
+Further, while also training users on best practices and how to use the technologies, with 44% of respondents will invest in more user training, while a step in the right direction, training users might be one of the best ways to protect a company’s assets.

 Security File Sharing features and collaboration

 While security is obviously a top priority, the respondents still want flexibility for their users.
-Which is positive because if users enjoy their corporate solution – it makes it a lot easier to convince them to use it.
-A few features that these IT and security leaders identified as important, 70% agreed that the ability to securely collaborate with colleagues both inside and outside the organization and 65% cited the ability to recover previous versions files immediately.
+This is positive because if users enjoy their corporate solution—it makes it a lot easier to convince them to use it.
+A few features that these IT and security leaders identified as important, 70% agreed that the ability to collaborate securely with colleagues both inside and outside the organization and 65% cited the ability to recover previous versions files immediately.